-The continual evolution of online shopping and e-commerce as a whole is such an intriguing space.
+The continual evolution of Google Shopping, the online shopping and e-commerce as a whole is such an intriguing space.

 Whether it’s Amazon locking us into a combo of convenience and commitment with Prime or Target, Walmart, and Macy’s making great strides to not be left in the dust of ‘free two-day shipping’ – as well a launching some interesting online/offline hybrid models for same-day pickup in their own right – the fact remains, we’ll be buying more from our phones tomorrow than we are today.